 We make cold process and hot process soap from scratch.
-We don't use pre-made blocks of soap starter, called melt and pour.
+We do not use pre-made blocks of soap starter, called "melt and pour."
 We start with a combination of oils, butters, and liquids.
-We add sodium hydroxide, better known as lye.
+We add the alkali sodium hydroxide, better known as lye, to react to and saponify the oils to make soap.
 We add essential oils, and we let our soap batter rest in hand-made wood soap molds.
 The soap rests and cures, then we hand-cut and hand stamp each bar.

 We don't use parabens.

 What's the big deal with parabens?
 According to some research, the body mistakes parabens for estrogen when they enter the blood stream, potentially resulting in decreasing muscle mass, increasing fat deposits, and causing early onset of puberty and potentially causing reproductive disorders.
 What?
 Just say no to parabens.

 Why do commercial soapers use them in the first place?
 They prevent growth of mold, bacteria, and yeast in cosmetic products.
 Buy your soap fresh and local, and you do not need this preservative.

 The FDA does not currently regulate the use of parabens in soap in the United States.
 Parabens are banned in Europe.

 The vast majority of hand-made soapers use palm oil.
 We do not.
 Our concern with palm oil is how it is harvested.
 The United Nations has linked palm oil plantations to rainforest loss and species extinction.
 Our view is that if you can make clean, fresh soap without palm oil, why wouldn't you?

 Many of our soaps are vegan.

 We don't use lard, other animal fats, or animal milk in our soap.
 Most other soap companies do.
 They use lard or goat's milk to make a hard, lathery bar.
 When we tested our soap recipes, we did not think that animal products made a better bar a soap.
 Our testers agreed.
 So we ditched the animal products completely.
 We do occasionally use local honey in some of our soaps.